 NGOs are asked for comments during the public consultation processes, and are a channel for communication between the general public and the public administration.
 Environmental NGOs play an important role on various committees.
 There are also several formalised fora for cooperation between the environmental authorities and NGOs.
 Additional meetings with environmental organizations and other parties who will be affected are often arranged in connection with specific cases.
 In many cases, the NGOs themselves take the initiative to put new issues on the agenda, and they take part in environmental projects.

-In connection with Norway’s European Union-related and international environmental efforts, the Ministry of the Environment has established an EEA consultative body on environmental issues that meets approximately three times a year and includes representatives of civil society (trade unions, NGOs, research institutions, etc), the business sector and other ministries.
+In connection with Norway’s European Union-related and international environmental efforts, the Ministry of Climate and Environment has established an European Economic Area (EEA) consultative body on environmental issues that meets approximately three times a year and includes representatives of civil society (trade unions, NGOs, research institutions, etc), the business sector and other ministries.
 The purpose is to submit proposals for new legislation within the field of the EEA Agreement to these representatives and include them in the public consultation process before including new EU Acts into the Agreement.
 This contributes to increased knowledge on the European Union and the EEA, and to raises awareness within environmental organizations on the impact of European Union environmental policy on Norwegian environmental politics.
 The consultative body is a forum for providing inputs on global and international environmental issues and spreading information from international conferences and negotiations;

 (d) Paragraph 7

-Norway promotes a high degree of transparency and participation by civil society in international environmental bodies.
+Norway promotes a high degree of transparency and participation by civil society in international bodies, including in the environmental field.
 For example, NGOs have been given financial support to enable them to take part in various international meetings.
 Norway also advocates giving NGOs real opportunities to be involved in preparatory processes and to play an active part in the meetings they take part in.
-Civil society has also been granted permanent representation with the Norwegian delegation to the UN negotiations on climate change, biodiversity and to the Governing Body of UNEP.
+Civil society has also been granted permanent representation with the Norwegian delegation to the UN negotiations on climate change, biodiversity and to the United Nations Environmental Assembly.

-In 2012 the Ministry of the Environment provided extraordinary financial support to the work of UNEP aiming at facilitating the development of a similar regional convention within Latin America and Caribbean.

-Staff at the Ministry of the Environment who work with international agreements have been made aware of the Almaty Guidelines that have been drawn up under the Aarhus Convention, and they are also available on the Ministry’s intranet.
-The documents have also been sent to the Ministry of Foreign Affairs.
+Staff at the Ministry of Climate and Environment who participate in meetings under international agreements have been made aware of the Almaty Guidelines that have been drawn up under the Aarhus Convention.
+The Guidelines have also been sent to the Ministry of Foreign Affairs.
 In addition, the National Focal Point for the Aarhus Convention provides assistance if necessary when issues related to access to information and participation arise in other international fora.

 (e) Paragraph 8

-Citizens enjoy freedom of association.
-Freedom of speech is laid down in the Constitution.
+The right to freedom of association and freedom of speech are laid down in the Section on Human Rights in the Constitution.
 Comprehensive legislation ensures security under the law for the individual, which among other things ensures that people who exercise their rights under the Convention are not persecuted in any way.

 IV.
 Obstacles encountered in the implementation of Article 3